richgel999/lzham_codec/README.md

 <p>LZHAM's compressor is intended for offline use, but it is tested alongside the decompressor on mobile devices and is usable on the faster settings.</p>

 <p>LZHAM's decompressor currently has a higher cost to initialize than LZMA, so the threshold where LZHAM is typically faster vs. LZMA decompression is between 1000-13,000 of
 *compressed* output bytes, depending on the platform.
-It is not a good small block compressor: it likes large (15KB, preferably 50KB) blocks.
+It is not a good small block compressor: it likes large (15KB, preferably 50KB) blocks.</p>

-LZHAM has simple support for patch files (delta compression), but this is a side benefit of its design, not its primary use case.
-Internally it supports LZ matches up to ~64KB and very large dictionaries (up to .5 GB).</p>
+<p>LZHAM has simple support for patch files (delta compression), but this is a side benefit of its design, not its primary use case.
+Internally it supports LZ matches up
+to ~64KB and very large dictionaries (up to .5 GB).</p>

 <p>LZHAM may be valuable to you if you compress data offline and distribute it to many customers, care about read/download times, and decompression speed/low CPU+power use